 In fact, even today, there is very little paperwork associated with the Anafiotika houses.

 In the decades that followed, residents faced the reactions of a large group of scholars and academics.

 As Ancient Greek ruins were slowly being discovered, archaeologists were re-evaluating contemporary buildings.
 As a result, the construction of the Anafiotika settlement was considered desecration of the sacred archaeological site.

 In 1872 a decree was issued, describing Anafiotika as an illegal settlement, and its inhabitants as trespassers.
 However, given the social and financial difficulties of the times, no measures were taken, and the neighbourhood lived on.

 Not much changed in the next decades.
 In 1922, after the population exchange, many refugees came to Athens from Asia Minor.
 Some of them settled next to the Anafiotika area.

 Demolition of the Anafiotika houses

 A decade later, in the 1930s, the American School of Classical Studies bought some of the Anafiotika houses.
-A few of them were demolished, in an attempt to unearth ancient ruins.
-This was also the case for houses that had been built over the Ancient Agora.
+In an attempt to unearth ancient ruins, they demolished a few of them, as had happened in the Ancient Agora.